PnS2018/pns2018.github.com/python-sc.md

 Therefore, we advice that you simply quit Jupyter Notebook.

-### What do you generally need from an IDE?
+### What do you need from an IDE?

-+ Code auto-completion: let's just face it, no one is gonna remember hundreds or even thousands of commands.
++ __Code auto-completion__: let's just face it, no one is gonna remember hundreds or even thousands of commands.
-+ Code navigation: if you want to check some definition or file, you need to get there fast.
++ __Code navigation__: if you want to check some definition or file, you need to get there fast.
-+ Running the code: it should be easy to run the code.
++ __Running the code__: it should be easy to run the code.
-+ Debugging: if there is anything wrong with the code, you should be able to find out which line is doing things wrongly.
++ __Debugging__: if there is anything wrong with the code, you should be able to find out which line is doing things wrongly.
-+ Source code version control: Make sure your code is maintained and updated in a timely and efficient manner.
++ __Source code version control__: Make sure your code is maintained and updated in a timely and efficient manner.
-+ Static code checker: modern software engineering promotes the idea of producing high-quality _human readable_ code.
++ __Static code checker__: modern software engineering promotes the idea of producing high-quality _human readable_ code.
 Over the years, people has transformed specific coding styles into static code checker where the checker evaluates your code formatting and correct obvious errors.

 ### Atom